build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 ### Onwards, into AWS!

-At this point, your mental call stack may have already experienced an overflow.
+At this point, you may have already experienced an overflow in your mental call stack.
 Don’t worry!
 All you really need to remember is that the `getProducts()` and `getCart()` calls from our frontend code are what initiate our call to retrieve our products and cart contents from our sample applications AWS Lambda functions using API Gateway with the [Amplify JavaScript SDK](https://docs.amplify.aws/lib/q/platform/js/).

-If you are using Google Chrome, you can open the Developer Tools console and go to the Network tab after the sample application loads.
+If you are using Google Chrome, you can open the Developer Tools console (View -> Developer Tools) and go to the **Network** tab after the sample application loads.
 Click on the **Fetch/XHR** option to filter out all the network requests to only those fetching data.

 ![Google Chrome Dev Tools Network View](images/google-chrome-dev-tools-network-view.png)

-Here we can see the API Gateway endpoints were called using `API.get()` from the Amplify SDK.
+Here we can see the API Gateway endpoints that were called using `API.get()` from the Amplify SDK.
 These endpoints are defined in the **frontend/src/aws-exports.js** file:

 ```javascript